Volkswagen Zwickau-Mosel Plant

-The Volkswagen Zwickau-Mosel Plant (Volkswagenwerk Zwickau) is an automobile factory, which was founded on 26 September 1990 in today's Zwickau district of Mosel and together with the Chemnitz plant and the Transparent Factory belongs to Volkswagen Sachsen based in Zwickau.
+The Volkswagen Zwickau-Mosel Plant (Volkswagenwerk Zwickau) is an automobile factory in today's Zwickau district of Mosel, Germany.
+Founded on 26 September 1990, together with the Chemnitz plant and the Transparent Factory, it belongs to Volkswagen Sachsen, based in Zwickau.
 Currently (as of spring 2019), the Zwickau plant has about 8,000 employees.
 Signalling a milestone the last combustion vehicle was produced on 26 June 2020.

 History

 With the founding of Horch and Audi in 1904 and 1909 respectively, Zwickau became the cradle of the Saxon automobile industry.
+Following the partition of Germany after the Second World War, and the formation of East Germany (DDR), all private enterprise was seized by the government, which included the former Audi and Horch factories in Zwickau, with their parent Auto Union formally relocating to Ingolstadt in West Germany in 1949, from where the modern Audi company evolved.

+VEB Sachsenring was established by the DDR in the 1950s to manufacture a national automobile - the Trabant - out of the former Auto Union works.
+Between 1978 and 1982, VEB Saschenring constructed a new factory on the outskirts of Zwickau in nearby Mosel, as the old facilities had increasingly become inadequate.

-Due to the traditions of automotive engineering in the region and because of the skilled workers potential, Volkswagen decided as the first large enterprise of the Federal Republic to build up a completely new work in Saxony and provided for it considerable investments.
+Due to the traditions of automotive engineering in the region and because of the skilled workers potential, Volkswagen decided as the first large enterprise of the Federal Republic to build up a completely new plant in Saxony and provided for it considerable investments.
 As a result, other investors settled in the region.

-Already in the final phase of the GDR the Trabant 1.1 was built in the northern Zwickau suburb of Mosel from 1989 with a four-cylinder four-stroke engine manufactured under VW license.
+Already in the final phase of the GDR the Trabant 1.1 was built in the newer Mosel plant from 1989 with a four-cylinder four-stroke engine manufactured under VW license.
 The production was discontinued in 1991, because parallel to this one the mass production of the Volkswagen Polo Mk2 had already started on 21 May 1990 in the Mosel factory.
-On 15 February 1991, the production of the Volkswagen Golf Mk2 began parallel to the Polo production, whose successor is still produced today in the Zwickau plant.
+On 15 February 1991, the production of the Volkswagen Golf Mk2 began parallel to the Polo production.
+Volkswagen also began construction of a major expansion of the Mosel plant following German reunification, with the old Saschenring site in the centre of Zwickau being largely demolished - only the historic Audi factory building was retained and now houses the August Horch Museum Zwickau.
+The new expanded manufacturing plant was completed in 1993.

 The suburb Mosel was incorporated into Zwickau on 1 January 1999.
 In 2007, they officially introduced the new factory designation Volkswagen-Fahrzeugwerk Zwickau.